Flush toilet: Development of the modern flush toilet

 Alexander Cumming's 1775 patent for the S-trap, which laid the foundations for the modern flush toilet.

-In 1596 Sir John Harington (1561–1612) published A New Discourse of a Stale Subject, Called the Metamorphosis of Ajax, describing a forerunner to the modern flush toilet installed at his house at Kelston in Somerset.
+In 1596 Sir John Harington published A New Discourse of a Stale Subject, Called the Metamorphosis of Ajax, describing a forerunner to the modern flush toilet installed at his house at Kelston in Somerset.
 The design had a flush valve to let water out of the tank, and a wash-down design to empty the bowl.
 He installed one for his godmother Queen Elizabeth I at Richmond Palace.

 With the onset of the Industrial Revolution and related advances in technology, the flush toilet began to emerge into its modern form.
 A crucial advance in plumbing was the S-trap, invented by the Scottish mechanic Alexander Cumming in 1775, and still in use today.
 This device uses the standing water to seal the outlet of the bowl, preventing the escape of foul air from the sewer.
 His design had a sliding valve in the bowl outlet above the trap.
 Two years later, Samuel Prosser applied for a British patent for a "plunger closet".

 Joseph Bramah's improved version was the first practical flush toilet.

 Prolific inventor Joseph Bramah began his professional career installing water closets (toilets) that were based on Alexander Cumming's patented design of 1775.
 He found that the current model being installed in London houses had a tendency to freeze in cold weather.
 In collaboration with a Mr. Allen, he improved the design by replacing the usual slide valve with a hinged flap that sealed the bottom of the bowl.

 He also developed a float valve system for the flush tank.
 Obtaining the patent for it in 1778, he began making toilets at a workshop in Denmark Street, St Giles.
 The design was arguably the first practical non-manual flush toilet, and production continued well into the 19th century, used mainly on boats.
-Thomas Bowdich, an English traveller, visited Kumasi, capital of the Ashanti Empire in 1817 and mentioned that majority of the houses in the city especially those near the king's palace included indoor toilets that were flushed with gallons of boiling water.
+In 1817, Thomas Bowdich visited Kumasi, the capital of the Asante Empire where he noted the presence of indoor toilets in the houses which were flushed with gallons of boiling water.
+Bowdich wrote that these toilets were often located under a small archway in the most retired angle of the building but not "unfrequently upstairs," within a separate room similar to a small closet.